koratkar/notebook/readme.md

 # Ishaan's Notebook
 ## email me at ishaan [at] koratkar [dot] com.
 Don't be afraid to reach out!

+2023-03-09: smart sperm banks

+Proposal: subtractive eugenics is unpopular, so let's just create a sperm bank where we only take the sperm of bona fide geniuses and let only really smart women get pregnant with them.
+Second part is important since not everyone is equipped to raise extremely smart children.

 2023-03-04: no one's ontologically better

 No one is ontologically better than anyone else, only in the context of a framework is that ever the case.